Buildings311

 NOTE: Work Without a Permit civil penalties must be paid in the DOB borough office where the summons/violation was issued.

-Class 1 summonsesmust be corrected immediately and a Certificate of Correction must be filed with AEU to prove the violating condition(s) have been corrected.
-Immediately Hazardous (Class 1) Summonses that are not corrected and certified as corrected in a timely manner, face additional DOB civil penalties of $1,500 and re-inspections every 60 days.
+Class 1 summonses must be corrected immediately and an acceptable Certificate of Correction must be filed with AEU to prove the violating condition(s) have been corrected.
+Immediately Hazardous (Class 1) Summonses that have been issued at construction sites larger than four families and have not been certified as corrected in a timely manner, face an additional DOB civil penalty of $5,000 and re-inspections every 60 days.

 Upon re-inspection, if it is determined the condition remains or an acceptable Certificate of Correction has not been filed with DOB, additional summonses may be issued.